PPS Arts Partnership

 PPS Arts Partnership: A Visiting Artist Program

 The PPS Arts Partnership provides funding to schools to bring outstanding local artists into classrooms to support and enhance the curriculum through art projects or workshops over multiple sessions (five or more visits).
-Educators decide how to incorporate visiting artists into their curriculum, be it through a one-week stay or by bringing in artists at key times over the semester or year.
 All partnerships must engage students in hands-on projects in the arts with explicit learning goals, although the subject areas may vary (arts-related, other content areas, or SEL goals).
 In other words, the visiting artists will not exclusively be performers, and students will not exclusively be spectators.

 In 2026-27, every school in the district can participate if interested.
-We encourage schools to select from the following list of partner organizations to ensure a high-quality experience with a teaching artist or an artist supported by a teaching artist.
+Schools must select from the following list of partners to ensure a high-quality experience with a teaching artist.

-• Portland Ovations: Performing artists from the 2025-26 season (announced May 29) will be available to give workshops in storytelling, puppetry, dance, etc. Antonio Rocha will be in residence March 1 to June 1, 2026, and Wabanaki Artists performing in Wabanaki Stories will be available Spring 2026.
+- Portland Ovations: Performing artists from the 2025-26 season (announced May 29) will be available to give workshops in storytelling, puppetry, dance, etc.

-• Side x Side: An arts integration organization, pairs PreK–12 teachers with expert teaching artists to design curricular driven programs that spark creativity, enhance critical thinking, build confidence, and promote collaboration—helping students discover their place in the classroom and the wider community.
+- Side x Side: An arts integration organization, pairs PreK–12 teachers with expert teaching artists to design curricular driven programs that spark creativity, enhance critical thinking, build confidence, and promote collaboration—helping students discover their place in the classroom and the wider community.
+(If interested in working with Side x Side, please apply through their site)

 The PPS Arts Partnership is open to experiences in a wide range of disciplines: visual arts, music, performing arts, writing, audio, dance, crafts, etc. The program will provide new learning opportunities and will not replace existing projects.
 For example, working with the Portland Symphony through the PPS Arts Partnership will not affect a school’s participation in the KinderKonzerts, PSO Explorers, or Youth Concerts programs that the PSO may already have in that school.
 If you have a recommendation for a teaching artist or arts organization that should be added to this list, please reach out to FPPS!